jgilfn/Masterdinger/README.md

 ######Total Points
 Sums the points of every champion from each Summoner and orders the results by highest.
 </br>
 Default rows displayed is 10.
-When you click see more it shows 100 sorted in pages of 25.
+When you click see more it shows up to 100 sorted in pages of 25.
 <center>![Total Points](/totalPoints.png)</center>

 ######Champion Points
 Shows the champions with highest points from all of the Summoners.
 </br>
 Default rows displayed is 10.
-When you click see more it shows 100 sorted in pages of 25.
+When you click see more it shows up to 100 sorted in pages of 25.
 <center>![Champion Points](/championPoints.png)</center>

 ######Per Champion Points
 Creates a table for every Champion and shows the Summoners who have the highest points.
 </br>
 Default rows displayed is 5.
-When you click see more it shows 100 sorted in pages of 25.
+When you click see more it shows up to 100 sorted in pages of 25.
 When you click see more, it will also show different statistics for each champions !WIP!
 <center>![Per Champion Points](/perChampionPoints.png)</center>